systeminit/si/DOCS.md

 # Using buck2

-This section ontains information on using `buck2` within this repository.
+This section contains information on using `buck2` within this repository.
 We recommend using the `buck2` binary provided by our [`nix` flake](flake.nix) to ensure compatible versioning.

-For information on what `buck2` is, please refer to the [upstream repostiroy](https://github.com/facebook/buck2).
+For information on what `buck2` is, please refer to the [upstream repository](https://github.com/facebook/buck2).

 ## Terminology